paul-wolf/strgen/README.txt

      P{:45Ec5$3)2!I68x`{6

-Guarantee at least two "special" characters in a string:
+Guarantee at least two “special” characters in a string:

 ::